pytzen/pytzen/README.md

-> PYTZEN is tailored for developers and data scientists to craft data pipelines and delve into metaprogramming.
-Designed primarily for Proof of Concept (POC) and Minimum Viable Product (MVP) stages, PYTZEN stands out by facilitating the inheritance-driven development of data processing workflows and offering a practical arena for metaprogramming exploration.
-This experimental tool is aimed at educational purposes, encouraging users to experiment and learn through application.
-Whether prototyping or learning advanced Python features, PYTZEN offers a structured yet flexible experimentation for innovation and education.
+> PYTZEN is designed for developers and data scientists to sketch out data pipelines and delve into metaprogramming.
+Primarily designed for the Proof of Concept (POC) and Minimum Viable Product (MVP) stages, PYTZEN stands out by facilitating inheritance-driven development of data processing workflows and offering a practical arena for exploring metaprogramming.
+This experimental tool aims for educational purposes, encouraging users to learn through experimentation and application.
+Whether for prototyping or learning advanced Python features, PYTZEN offers structured yet flexible experimentation for both innovation and education.

+## Inherited Automatic Features
+- JSON configuration attributes
+- @dataclass features
+- Attributes values optionally stored in JSON
+- Logger events optionally stored in JSON (whether printed or not)
+- Documentation for each class is stored in JSON
+- In the same namespace:
+    - Attributes are immutable
+    - Attributes must have a unique name
+- You can create multiple namespaces
+    - `import pytzen as extract`
+    - `import pytzen as transform`
+    - `import pytzen as load`

 ## Google Colab Docs
 - [Metaprogramming Study](https://study.pytzen.com/)